emadmagdy72/NLP-Project-Render/README.md

 This project demonstrates the process of dialect identification using natural language processing techniques.
 It consists of several Python scripts for data handling, preprocessing, model training, and prediction.

 ## Demo
- [https://renderapp-nlp.onrender.com/]( #Click here to watch the demo) <!-- Replace with the actual link to the demo -->
+ [Click here to watch the demo]( #https://renderapp-nlp.onrender.com/) <!-- Replace with the actual link to the demo -->

 ## Scripts Overview